 “In my current role at XYZ Medical Centre, the efficiency of the office has been a personal focus especially as it relates to patient outcomes.
 I set and oversee goals related to department budget and patient volume.
 Last year, I worked with our IT department to implement a communication system for scheduling procedures and protocols to ensure that all departments were adequately staffed at all times.
 With our new online scheduling portal, we increased communication efficiency by 20 percent.
 To stay informed about their ongoing concerns, I hold regular meetings with physicians, nurses and other healthcare staff.
 In my role, I also manage marketing and advertising efforts on behalf of the Centre.
 I have been really enjoying that part of my work and I am especially interested in bringing the experience I have gained as well as my commitment to efficiency to the team at ABC Health.
 I am also an avid reader and I love to hike.
 On weekends, you might find me at the local bookstore or exploring hiking trails in the area.”

 Fundamentally, “Tell Me About Yourself” really boils down to “What do you want the interviewer to remember about you?”
 Answering this opening question effectively gives you the power to make a good first impression and structure the rest of the interview to your benefit.

 While answering the “Tell Me About Yourself” interview question, there are a few important tips about what to avoid.
-If you are not prepared, there is a risk that your answer will become long-winded and unclear.
+If you are not prepared, there is a risk that your answer becomes long-winded and unclear.
 This may undermine your chance at the position.
 Here are a few things to remember when you begin building a script for your response:

-- Don’t list multiple, vague strengths without supporting examples.
+Do not list multiple, vague strengths without supporting examples.
 Instead, you may want to choose two or three qualities about yourself.
 Support each with short, polished stories that can be substantiated by your work experience.

-- Don’t summarise your resume word for word.
+Do not summarise your resume word for word.
 Instead, discuss high points that are relevant to the position.